-In February—Black History Month—we celebrate the culture, accomplishments and impact of Black people — African Americans, Africans, Afro-Caribbeans, and the vast and diverse diaspora.
-Throughout the month, we will share different ways to honor Black History Month with young kids.
-As with many of our Tinkergarten lessons, we start with stories.
+In February—Black History Month—we celebrate the culture, accomplishments, impact and joy of Black people — African Americans, Africans, Afro-Caribbeans, and the vast and diverse diaspora.
+Throughout the month, we will share different ways to honor Black History Month with a special focus this year on Black Americans who promote the wellness of others.
+As with many of our Tinkergarten lessons, we'll start the month with stories.

 Why Are Books So Important?